Lake Gairdner South Australia

 Media DO NOT park in the pits.
 See the Track Layout Map.

 NOTE: All vehicles must be parked on a protective tarpaulin to protect the salt from fluids dropping from vehicles.
-This is a fundamental requirement of our agreements with the Lake Gairdner Co-Management Board and the Department of Environment Water and Natural Resources (DEWNR).
+This is a fundamental requirement of our agreements with the Lake Gairdner Co-Management Board and the Department of Environment and Water (DEW).
 Failure to do so will result in the vehicle being expelled from the salt.
 If a driver/rider can't be found for a vehicle it may be removed for you.

 Please obey all signs